-How can we get through this lockdown, without being crushed by it?
-Is it possible to actually thrive in lockdown and not be overcome by negativity?
+How can we get through this lockdown and not be overcome by loneliness?
+Is it possible to actually thrive in lockdown despite all the negative aspects?
 This is what I was wondering when my government announced a new lockdown and tighter social distancing rules.

 Since this crisis has been going on for that long, I can feel a sense of loneliness and sometimes even hopelessness (when is this going to end?) looming.